-- (20) To provide an adequate road system within the Town to support the amount and distribution of urban development proposed in this Plan and to facilitate automobile and truck movements with a minimum of inconvenience, congestion, accident potential and air pollution. - (21) To encourage the development and maintenance of an efficient and pleasant environment for the residents of the Town. - (22) To sustain a high quality of life for residents based on the provision of public services, land use planning that considers the element of 'human scale', conservation of the natural environment and open space amenities of the Town, and the application of sound environmental standards. - (23) To conserve the cultural heritage and archaeological resources of the community. - (24) To support redevelopment and development that is designed to be sustainable and pedestrian-oriented. - (25) To support the protection of existing business and employment lands. - (26) To encourage an innovation centre that would provide a host of service to support the growth of science and technology-focused companies in Deep River.
+- (20) To provide an adequate road system within the Town to support the amount and distribution of urban development proposed in this Plan and to facilitate automobile and truck movements with a minimum of inconvenience, congestion, accident potential and air pollution. - (21) To encourage the development and maintenance of an efficient and pleasant environment for the residents of the Town. - (22) To sustain a high quality of life for residents based on the provision of public services, land use planning that considers the element of 'human scale', conservation of the natural environment and open space amenities of the Town, and the application of sound environmental standards. - (23) To conserve the cultural heritage and archaeological resources of the community. - (24) To support redevelopment and development that is designed to be sustainable and pedestrian-oriented. - (25) To support the protection of existing business and employment lands. - (26) To encourage an innovation centre that would provide a host of service to support the growth of science and technology-focused companies in Deep River - (27) To plan for the impacts of climate change.